 assignment on another.
 Also, a quirk of POSIX shell quoting rules means that if the

-will get expanded as a glob, even though the command substitution is wrapped in double quotes (surprise!).
-The
+expanded as a glob, even though the command substitution is wrapped in double quotes (surprise!).
+The only way to

-set -o noglob.
-This wiki page has a good list of shell gotchas.
+noglob.
+This wiki page has a good list of shell

 Despite all these caveats,